 Google uses more than 200 factors when deciding where to rank any single web page in the search results.

-In May 2021, 3 new metrics will be added to this list of ranking factors making user experience more important than ever.
-Google has taken the unusual step of announcing this algorithm change in advance and now reports these metrics in their free tools.
-This is a clear indication of the importance of the update.
+In June 2021, 3 new metrics were added to this list of ranking factors making user experience more important than ever.
+Google took the unusual step of announcing this algorithm change in advance and reporting these metrics in their free tools before the algorithm was updated.
+This was a clear indication of the importance of this update yet many websites still do not meet the minimum requirements to pass the Core Web Vitals tests.

-The key thing for businesses to remember is that meeting the minimum requirements of these new metrics will give website visitors a better experience, making them more likely to become customers.
+The key thing for businesses to remember is that meeting the minimum requirements of these new metrics gives website visitors a better experience, making them more likely to become customers.
+Websites that fail to meet these standard could be missing out on customers and revenue.

-There are 3 technical terms for these measures, which we outline on the next page but, simply put, they are all about how quickly a visitor can see and interact with a web page (e.g. by clicking a button).
+There are 3 technical terms for these measures, which we outline below but, simply put, they are all about how quickly a visitor can see and interact with a web page (e.g. by clicking a button).
 These metrics are a more refined instrument to measure page experience than the page loading speed.
+Let’s take a closer look at what these metrics are:

 LCP – Largest Contentful Paint